maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module10.md

 Otherwise, you can use the Arduino IDE.
 You need to add the [ESP32 Arduino core](https://github.com/espressif/arduino-esp32) either from the Github link or through the board manager in Arduino (you need to add the repository URL https://dl.espressif.com/dl/package_esp32_index.json in the preferences tab and then install the ESP32 core from the board manager itself).

-In any case, you end up with hex files than can be sent to the COM serial port of the converter cable and into the UART.
+In any case, you end up with hex files that can be sent to the COM serial port of the converter cable and into the UART.
 The ESPTool though is capable of triggering the GPIO0 and GPIO2 pins to enter the download boot mode by using the DTR (to EN, GPIO2 pin)and RTS (to GPIO0, boot mode pin).
 If you use the Arduino you need to toggle them manually.

 Indeed, to enter the download boot mode (where the ESP32 is waiting for incoming data), the BOOT pin (or GPIO0) should be pulled LOW and held there while the GPIO2 (Enable "EN" pin) is toggled HIGH-LOW-HIGH before the BOOT pin can be released.
-The GPIO2 is pulled-down internally while GPIO0 is pulled-up but these are _extremely weak_.
+The GPIO2 is pulled down internally while GPIO0 is pulled up but these are _extremely weak_.
 I highly recommend adding an external pull-up on GPIO0 at least.
-I also noticed that adding `pinMode(GPIO0,INPUT_PULLUP);` in the code helps a bit, but requires to upload the code at least once before.
+I also noticed that adding `pinMode(GPIO0,INPUT_PULLUP);` in the code helps a bit, but requires uploading the code at least once before.

 I had two buttons in my design to do exactly this.
 So I need to:
 - Press&Hold BOOT button